 Club values are the most important thing at the club.
 These values are at the core of everything that happens at the club.

 Club values are important.
 The club has formal values but most of the club won’t know what they are.

-Club values hasn’t spelled out it’s values, although the leaders are great role models.
+Club values aren’t spelled out, although the leaders are great role models.

 Club values are not important.
 Individual leaders have their own direction and clash with others.